 Who does leukemia affect?

 Leukemia is commonly believed to be a childhood condition and accounting for around 1 in 3 childhood cancers diagnosed each year it is the most common childhood cancer diagnosis.
-In particular, acute lymphoblastic leukaemia (ALL) represents over 75% of cases and is a quickly progressing cancer that affects the lymphoid stem cells.
+In particular, acute lymphoblastic leukemia (ALL) represents over 75% of cases and is a quickly progressing cancer that affects the lymphoid stem cells.

 The prevalence of other leukemia types does differ in adults of different age groups.
 ALL remains the most common in young adults between the age of 16 and 24 years old and then acute myeloid leukemia (AML) becomes the most common diagnosis from this age up to around 49 years old.
 Over the age of 50 years old, cases of chronic lymphocytic leukemia (CLL) become more prevalent than any other but the number of AML and chronic myeloid leukemia (CML) cases are still relatively high.